k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 The execution report displays the following information about the LU execution:

-- General information.
+- General information
-- Entities list.
+- Entities list
-- Reference tables list.
+- Reference tables list
-- Execution errors.
+- Execution errors
-- Replaced sequences on Load tasks.
+- Replaced sequences on Load tasks

 To generate and download a Summary Execution Report on an LU, click the ![task execution summary report](images/task_execution_summary_report_icon.png) next to each LU.